 Hashtags are new to Pinterest, but that’s no reason not to use them!
 Make sure you’re choosing hashtags that are relevant and specific to your content.

 When you save a pin, if you type the ‘#’ sign and start entering in a potential hashtag, Pinterest will populate a drop down list that shows how many pins are within each hashtag.

 Board sections were rolled out on Pinterest beginning in September 2017, and looks like they’re here to stay!
-Basically, board sections are like boards within boards.
+Basically, board sections are like shelves within boards.

 Here’s a suggestion on how to use board sections:

 You aren’t penalised for not using sections, but if you have a broad topic board it’s a great way to improve your SEO.
 For a very niched board, you don’t need to use it.